 Stöckert 3T Heater-Cooler Devices

-Patients in the Pittsburgh and surrounding Ohio Valley areas who had open-heart surgery and then suffered a serious infection may be eligible to recover medical costs and other damages through a personal injury lawsuit.
+Patients in the Pittsburgh and surrounding Ohio Valley areas who had open-heart surgery and then suffered a serious infection may be eligible to recover medical costs and other damages in a personal injury lawsuit.

-Heater-Cooler Devices Increase Risk of Infections
+Heater-Cooler Units Increase Risk of Infections

 - swabs from the interior of the device;